 You can also press <F10> to enter Utility Mode or <F12> for PXE Boot.
-PXE Boot forces a system boot from the network.
+PXE Boot forces a system boot from the network

-If you wait too long and your operating system begins to load into memory, let the system complete the load operation, and then shut down the system and try again.
+If you wait too long and your operating system begins to load into memory, let the system complete the load operation, and then shut down the system

-NOTE: To ensure an orderly system shutdown, consult the documentation that accompanied your operating system.
+MOTE: To ensure an orderly system shutdown, see the documentation that accompanied your operating system.